plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 and produces this

 ![Training data]({{ site.url }}/assets/training_data.svg)
+*The generated training data.
+Not shown are the corresponding stage arrays.*

 Scaling, creates an implicit link with the activation function chosed for the dense operation on all LSTM units per time step